Studies show diet presents infection risk to pets and humans

 FEEDING dogs and cats a diet made up of bones and raw meat has been gaining popularity among some pet owners for years.

-They argue it provides a fresher, more wholesome alternative to commercial pet food.
+They argue it provides a fresher, more wholesome alternative to standard commercial pet food.

 But leading emergency vets are warning those considering getting in on the act to tread carefully.